msznajder/mistral-7b-samsum-dialogue-summary-finetune/README.md

 If you are interested mostly in the final model performance - please scroll down to the Section 3 of this notebook to see its full evaluation.

-You can access the code yourself directly in Colab (https://colab.research.google.com/drive/1EuAldJmYSHi9YwjCGQ4u8ZYpnf7dn1XC?usp=sharing), clone it from this repository (https://github.com/msznajder/mistral-7b-samsum-dialogue-summary-finetune).
+You can access the code yourself directly in Colab (https://colab.research.google.com/drive/1EuAldJmYSHi9YwjCGQ4u8ZYpnf7dn1XC?usp=sharing) or clone it from this repository (https://github.com/msznajder/mistral-7b-samsum-dialogue-summary-finetune).

 ## Setup